Ieremia Cecan: Final years and execution

 A 1968 letter by Greek-Catholic bishop Ioan Ploscaru notes that Cecan was again defrocked, one final time, in 1935.
 According to Ploscaru, Cecan had by then also alienated his Catholic backers upon revelations about his past: "Our bishops sent one of our priests to Cecan's home, to learn about him.
 Once there, they discovered that the pro-unionist was a priest defrocked for his immoral lifestyle, that he was missing an eye, that he had wrestled the sacristan over some money, and that all of Bessarabia detested him.
 As soon as this report came out, we put a stop on all propaganda."
+By 1936, he had sued the Union of the Bessarabian Clergy for 40 thousand lei, which he claimed as back pay for his work at Raza.
+The regular and labor courts of Chișinău both declined competence, since the complaint did not involve a regular salary.
+On June 11, 1937, Cecan attended the Eparchy Assembly meeting.
+As reported by Universul, he had to be evicted by police after "provoking a scandal" during Halippa's address.
+At around the same time, his daughter Zinaida (or Zenaida) Vasu was engaged in a legal dispute with the Church over her late husband's house in Făgăraș.

+Though still affiliated with the Iron Guard, Cecan eventually defected to Carol II's National Renaissance Front in 1938.
+His case against the Union of the Bessarabian Clergy appeared before the Court of Cassation in October of that year; it ruled that the labor court was in fact competent in the matter.
 The Catholic convert Teodosie Bonteanu, who visited Cecan in 1938, noted that he had stopped putting out Unirea Noastră, and had become an avid agriculturist.
-However, he had also been drawn into the Confraternity of Saint Benedict, and international ecumenist body founded by Serge Bolshakoff.
+However, he had also been drawn into the Confraternity of Saint Benedict, an international ecumenist body founded by Serge Bolshakoff.
 By 1939, upon the resignation of Tikhon Lyashchenko, Orthodox Bishop of Berlin, Cecan became that group's president.
 In July of that year, Cecan announced his invention of an affordable seed drill which purportedly doubled yields, and which he designed especially for "small rural households."